petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/understanding-object-integrations/headless-framework-integration.md

 {bdg-secondary}`Available Liferay 7.4 U60+/GA60+`

-When you define standalone actions for a published object, Liferay generates two endpoints for triggering the action.
+When you define standalone actions for a published object, Liferay generates two endpoints for triggering the action on an entry.
 One uses the entry's ID and the other uses the entry's external reference code (ERC).
-Calling either API triggers the action for the specified entry.
 See [Using Manual Actions](../creating-and-managing-objects/actions/using-manual-actions.md) for more information.

 | HTTP Method | HTTP Endpoint                                                 | Java Method               |
 |:------------|:--------------------------------------------------------------|:--------------------------|